What are the rights of a local elected employee who continues to work?

 The training taken may be unrelated to the exercise of the mandate.

-In particular, they enable the locally elected employee to acquire new skills with a view to returning to the company at the end of his term of office.
+In particular, they enable local elected employees to acquire new skills for his return to the company at the end of his term.

-Its rate may not be less than 1%.
+The contribution rate for each elected official may not be less than 1%.

-The request can be made by post or by email.
+The request for an individual right to training of the local elected employee may be made by post or by mail.

-It must be accompanied by a copy of the training organization registration form.
+It must be accompanied by the copy of the training organization registration form.

-The request must be sent to the manager of the Caisse des Dépôts et Consignations financing fund no later than 6 months after the end of the mandate.
+The request must be sent to the manager of the Caisse des Dépôts et Consignations financing fund no later than 6 months following the end of the mandate.

 Please note